algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ##### When the players starts the game:

 - The players open the executable
-- The players arrive on the main menue
+- The players arrive on the main menu
 - The players select "new game"

 ##### When the players starts a new game